How to Make a Origami Chewbaca

 I think this was a pretty good book.
 I liked how it could be really funny at times and suspenseful at others.
 The characters in book seemed like real people and had interesting problems for the Wookiee to help with.
 I would recommend this book to anybody who likes comedy.
 It deserves 4.5 stars out of 5.

-In this book 3 of the 6 book series, The Secret of the Fortune Wookiee brings together the same characters to start a new school year.
+Once again the author brings us characters (school children) who actually deal with real world issues a In this book 3 of the 6 book series, The Secret of the Fortune Wookiee brings together the same characters to start a new school year.

 This time Dwight has been suspended from school leaving the rest of the gang without the advice of Origami Yoda.
 Ta-Da in steps Fortune Wookiee, whose advice (translated by Origami Han-Foldo) is not as obvious or enlightened as Origami Yoda, but just as valuable.